isomerpages/moe-sgs/_students/Student Handbook/CO CURRICULAR ACTIVITIES and Physical Education.md

 |  Gold  | C grade in all 6 stations with a minimum of 21 points |
 | Silver | D grade in all 6 stations with a minimum of 15 points |
 | Bronze |  E grade in all 6 stations with a minimum of 6 points |

+**Safety: Guidelines for Students for Camps, Physical Activities and Overseas Trips**

+*   Students should be medically and physically fit for all physical activities.
+If unwell, students must inform the teacher-in–charge of the activity.
+*   Students and parents must inform the school and staff involved of their known medical history, such as pre-existing injuries, allergies and illnesses (e.g. asthma).
+Students may not participate in certain activities if they are medically unable to but are expected to attend the alternative activities planned.
+*   Students who are deemed fit for physical activity after returning from long – term medical leave will need to inform their respective PE and CCA teachers.
+They will gradually increase the level of intensity for physical activities for 2 weeks before full resumption of physical activities when assessed to be ready.
+*   Students with pre-existing medical conditions (e.g. asthma) are advised to have their prescribed medicine (e.g. inhaler) with them at all times.
+*   Students are advised to have a light meal and drink sufficient water prior to attending any physical activity.
+Students should bring along water bottles and be hydrated regularly.
+There are water coolers situated in all areas of the school for re-fills.